Cork Premier Senior Football Championship: 2026 Teams

+22 teams are eligible to compete in the 2026 Cork Premier Senior Football Championship: 12 clubs in the group stage and 10 divisional teams in the divisional/colleges section.

 Clubs eligible for divisional teams

 Sponsorship

 TSB Bank became the first title sponsor of the championship, serving in that capacity until 2005 when the Evening Echo signed a sponsorship deal.
 In 2020, Bon Secours Hospital were unveiled as the new title sponsor of the Cork Premier Senior Championship.
+McCarthy Insurance Group became the new title sponsor in December 2023.

 Qualification for subsequent competitions

 The Cork Premier Senior Football Championship winners qualify for the subsequent Munster Senior Club Football Championship.
 This place is reserved for club teams only as divisional and amalgamated teams are currently not allowed in the provincial championship.
 If a divisional side wins the Cork Championship then the runners-up, if they are a club team, qualify for the Munster Championship.
 This has occurred on several occasions.

 Venues

 Group stage

 Fixtures in the group stage of the championship are usually played at a neutral venue that is deemed halfway between the participating teams.
 Some of the more common venues include Charlie Hurley Park, Brinny Sportsfield, Coachford Pitch, Sam Maguire Park and Rossa Park.
 All games in the knockout stage are played at either Páirc Uí Rinn or Páirc Uí Chaoimh.